 The official information resources shall be the newsletter, known as The Federal Librarian, and the FAFLRT website.

 Article XI.
 Amendments.

-The constitution and bylaws may be amended by a majority of the members present at a regular or special meeting of the Round Table provided the membership is notified by the Board of Directors of proposed changes at least one month before such vote.
+The constitution and bylaws may be amended by a majority of the members participating in person or electronically in a regular or special meeting of the Round Table provided the membership is notified by the Board of Directors of proposed changes at least one month before such vote.

 Article XII.
 Rules of Order.

 The rules contained in the latest edition of The Standard Code of Parliamentary Procedure by Alice F. Sturgis shall govern this Round Table in all cases to which they can be applied and are not inconsistent with the bylaws or special rules of order of the Round Table or of the American Library Association.